nhsconnect/Dose-Syntax-Implementation/pages/explore/explore_hand_spec.md

 tags: [development,fhir,Profiles]
 sidebar: foundation_sidebar
 permalink: explore_hand_spec.html
-summary: "The ITK3 Handling Specification Usage."
+summary: "The XXXXXXXXXXXXXX3 Handling Specification Usage."
 ---

 ## Overview ##

-One of the important parts of the ITK3 messaging distribution is the message handling specification.
-The handling specification consists of a set of "keys" which allow the sender to send information in the ITK3 MessageHeader to the recipient, to indicate how the received message should be processed (handled).
+One of the important parts of the XXXXXXXXXXXXXX3 messaging distribution is the message handling specification.
+The handling specification consists of a set of "keys" which allow the sender to send information in the XXXXXXXXXXXXXX3 MessageHeader to the recipient, to indicate how the received message should be processed (handled).
-The handling specification is implemented by adding a complex extension called the ITKMessageHandling Extension to the ITK3 MessageHeader Profile.
+The handling specification is implemented by adding a complex extension called the XXXXXXXXXXXXXXMessageHandling Extension to the XXXXXXXXXXXXXX3 MessageHeader Profile.
 This extension contains a number of extension elements(keys) which are used to control messaging behaviour, such as when to send a response on receipt of a message.

 **Important Note 1: There is no default behaviour for any handling keys unless specified by the Payload specification.
 For example, the Payload specification may mandate that a particular handling key always be populated or define some default behaviour for a particular key.
 The Payload specification must always be consulted when implementing handling key behaviour on a sending or receiving system.**

-## ITKMessageHandling Extension ##
+## XXXXXXXXXXXXXXMessageHandling Extension ##

 This complex extension consists of extension elements each with their own extension URLs.
 Each extension element is a specific handling key with an associated allowable value which is described in the table below.